 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-Thank you for the question. (interpretation ends) I believe the exchange, if I recall correctly, the member had mentioned day rooms, and in responding I was referring to the provision of day rooms, and day rooms are those that are provided to travellers that are in transit, so for example somebody who leaves Baker Lake, they arrive into Rankin Inlet, and then their waiting for an extended period for a flight to Winnipeg, so they're not actually supposed to be staying the night in Rankin Inlet, say for example if it's an elder or somebody with a physical ailment where they need to rest and they need something more comfortable than the airport, that's when day room provision comes into play, and the rule that we use is usually a four hour layover, so that's what that excerpt from the Hansard I believe was referring to, and I hope that clarifies it for the member. (interpretation) Thank you, Mr. Speaker.
+I thank the member for the question. (interpretation ends) I believe the exchange, if I recall correctly, the member had mentioned day rooms and in responding, I was referring to the provision of day rooms.
+Day rooms are those that are provided to travellers who are in transit.

+For example, somebody who leaves Baker Lake, they arrive into Rankin Inlet and then they're waiting for an extended period for a flight to Winnipeg, so they're not actually supposed to be staying the night in Rankin Inlet.
+Let's say for example, if it's an elder or somebody with a physical ailment where they need to rest and they need something more comfortable than the airport, that's when the day room provision comes into play and the rule that we use is usually a four-hour layover.

+That's what that excerpt from the Hansard, I believe, was referring to and I hope that clarifies it for the member. (interpretation) Thank you, Mr. Speaker.